Lake Minnewanka Hikes: 6 Trails We Love

 If you are looking for an easy hike near Lake Minnewanka that is a bit more challenging than the Bankhead Ghost Town trail, we highly recommend the Stewart Canyon Trail.

-Stewart Canyon near Banff
+Stewart Canyon near Lake Minnewanka, Banff National Park.

 The Stewart Canyon trail follows the Cascade River while leading you through a lush evergreen forest.
 The hiking trail is usually well above the rushing river below, offering rewarding views of the river valley.
 Due to the humidity of the river, the forest floor is covered with a lush emerald moss and plenty of wildflowers.
 In June, the Stewart Canyon trail is an excellent place to see delicate purple calypso orchids growing from the moss.